Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 ## 5. Infix Expressions

 It's time for the second boss, the *infix expression*.
-Again, incase you're unfaimiliar, an infix expressions is an expression with an operator *in* between two operands.
+Again, incase you're unfamiliar, an infix expressions is an expression with an operator *in* between two operands.

 As a first step, we are aiming to parse the following expression: `2 + 2`.